dbwebb-se/mvc/example/scrutinizer/README.md

 * .env.scrutinizer link to the resource to read.
 * Update example repo to 8.2 and docs/coverage.clover
 * Can composer phpunit be used instead?
+* Must the tests be overridden?
+Can we use the default setup in Scrutinizer?
 -->